bluesky66-dev/kibana/x-pack/plugins/infra/README.md

 solutions.

 The primary way to ingest such log data is via [Filebeat].
-A convenient source of log entries are the Kibana and HyperSec log files produced by the development environment itself.
+A convenient source of log entries are the HyperSec Kibana and HyperSec log files produced by the development environment itself.
 These can easily be consumed by enabling the modules

 ```